Plotting

 The first order lines make up the [(0, 0), (0, 1), (1, 1), (1, 0)] square and will only be seen when redefining the limits of the figure, which are by default [0, 1] on each axis.

-• title (Optional[str]) -- if provided, is set as title of the plot.
-Defaults to None.
+• title (str, optional) -- If provided, is set as title of the plot.

-• max_order (int) -- the order up to which to plot resonance lines for, should not exceed 6.
+• max_order (int) -- The order up to which to plot resonance lines for.
+This parameter value should not exceed 6.
 Defaults to 6.

-• differentiate_orders (bool) -- if True, the lines for each order will be of a different color.
-When set to False, there is still minimal differentation through alpha, linewidth and linestyle.
+• differentiate_orders (bool) -- If True, the lines for each order will be of a different color.
+When set to False, there is still differentation through alpha, linewidth and linestyle.
 Defaults to False.

-• **kwargs -- keyword arguments will be transmitted to the plot_resonance_lines_for_order function and later on to plot.
+• **kwargs -- Any keyword argument is given to plot.
 Be aware that alpha, ls, lw, color and label are already set by this function and providing them as kwargs might lead to errors.
 If either ax or axis is found in the kwargs, the corresponding value is used as the axis object to plot on.

 Example